Felipe-Curvelo/CDI_bonus_assignment/README.md

             * **Data Requirements:** Such logic might also imply a need for more granular data about the *impact* of transactions on specific "parcels" of money, which is beyond the scope of the provided CDC data.
         3.  **Time Constraints and Scope:** Given the context of this assignment, the simpler and more direct interpretation was adopted to deliver a robust and functional solution within a reasonable timeframe.
 Clarifying and implementing the more complex, nuanced logic would require significant additional specification, development, and testing effort.
     * **Impact:** The current implementation is more conservative in awarding interest, as any transaction on the previous day (including deposits) disqualifies the balance from that day for interest calculation on the subsequent day.
 * **Daily Compounding of Interest (Cumulative Interest):**
     * **Current Implementation:** The script calculates daily simple interest based on the eligible Start-of-Day (SOD) balance.
-The interest earned for a given day is then formatted as a new "interest/deposit" transaction, which is timestamped for the end of that day.
+The interest earned for a given day is then formatted as a new "interest\_deposit" transaction, which is timestamped for the end of that day.
 This interest amount is not added back into the balance to earn further interest *within the same execution pass* for subsequent days in the processing period.
     * **Alternative Expectations:** In many systems, interest credited to an account typically becomes part of the principal balance for the next compounding period.
-Alternatively, some systems might keep earned interest separate, with only the original principal earning further interest, which is functionally similar to the direct outcome of this project's single-run calculation before payout re-ingestion. (*Suggestion: Reworded for clarity*).
+Alternatively, some systems might keep earned interest separate, with only the original principal earning further interest, which is functionally similar to the direct outcome of this project's single-run calculation before payout re-ingestion.
     * **Reason for the Chosen Approach (Trade-off):**
         1.  **Simplified Batch Processing Logic:** Implementing true daily compounding *within a single batch execution that processes multiple days* would significantly increase the complexity of the Spark application.
 The pipeline would need to iteratively:
             * Calculate interest for Day D.